datstartup/ubuntuopenbox/lessons/about.md

 layout: single
 permalink: /about/
 title: About
-description: "All the whys"
+description: "All the questions"
 toc: true
-toc_label: "All the whys"
+toc_label: "All the Questions"
 toc_icon: "cog"
 author_profile: true
 header: